-It seems that I have been addicted to instant photography, especially with the Polaroid and the Impossible film (I am also shooting the Fuji Instax 210 which is great for family and friends photos since its results are more predictable, the Polaroid photos look more artistic to me).
+It seems that I have been addicted to instant photography, especially with the Polaroid and the Impossible film (I am also shooting the Fuji Instax 210 which is great for casual photos since its results are more predictable, the Polaroid photos look more artistic to me).

 As you can see, the look is quite vintage, just what I am looking from an instant camera.
 You can pretty much emulate up to a degree this look with various filters, but this one is the real deal, holding a photo like this (with the legendary Polaroid frame) has nothing to do with digital filters.